 New dining outlets provide fast options that don’t require entering a lodge.
 Guests can purchase food or drinks at the window, with outdoor seating available.
 They are located near Earl’s Lodge, the Old Day Lodge and the base of Strawberry Gondola.

 All dining areas will feature enhanced cleaning protocols and have reduced seating capacity to allow for social distancing and table space.
 Snowbasin has expanded their grab-and-go menu options for quicker service and there will be a strict 45-minute table limit as well as assigned table seating.
 They will also be enforcing the health department’s guidelines for consumption of personal food items inside lodges.

-For table-service dining, The Cinnabar and new Overlook Bar will be requiring reservations.
+For table-service dining, reservations are recommended for The Cinnabar and new Overlook Bar.